angrysky56/reflective-agent-architecture/README.md

          - Neo4j: Must be running on bolt://localhost:7687
          - Ollama: Must be running on http://localhost:11434, models pulled

        5. Restart Claude Desktop to load the MCP server

+       Note: The system will automatically create and initialize the SQLite database (`raa_history.db`) in the running directory upon first use.
+No manual setup required for history persistence.

     tools_available: